AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-04-13-UT-Sydney-Lipid-Metabolite-Processing.md

 # April 19, 2024

 I finished the last extractions today!
 All went well.
 Recorded metadata in notebooks and data files.

+# April 22, 2024

+Today we prepared samples and loaded them on the LCMS.
+In order to prepare the samples, we dried the lipid extract under a nitrogen stream and then resuspended the extract with a isopropanol and methanol reagent.
+We added 5 µL of each sample into a pooled tube as a Pooled Biological Quality Control (PBQC).
+Samples (63 larval samples) were loaded into the LCMS.
+We are running these cycles with blanks before and after the samples and a PBQC every 9 samples.
+Samples will be run in negative mode first, then positive mode.
+This will take about 3 days to run.